yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 * question: What kind of future are we building with AI?
 By and for whom?
 * Nearly all of the companies in the rest of the industry would seal off public access to meaningful technical details of their commercially relevant models, which they now considered proprietary
 * erosion of scientific integrity.
 The foundation of deep learning research rests on a simple premise: that the data used to train a model is not the same as the data used to test it
 * Models may not in fact be improving their “intelligence” when they score higher on different benchmarks.
-They may just be reciting the answers
+They may just be reciting the answers.

 ## Chapter 8: Dawn of Commerce